tomtec77/md-cv/index_es.md

 ### Revistas internacionales

 `2015`
-Ruiz A. N., Cora S. A., Padilla N. D., Domínguez M. J., Vega-Martínez C. A., __Tecce, T. E.__, Orsi A., Yaryura Y., García Lambas D., Gargiulo I. D., Muñoz Arancibia A. M.	"Calibration of Semi-analytic Models of Galaxy Formation Using Particle Swarm Optimization." _The Astrophysical Journal_ 801, article id.
+Ruiz A. N., Cora S. A., Padilla N. D., Domínguez M. J., Vega-Martínez C. A., __Tecce, T. E.__, Orsi A., Yaryura Y., García Lambas D., Gargiulo I. D., Muñoz Arancibia A. M.	"Calibration of Semi-analytic Models of Galaxy Formation Using Particle Swarm Optimization". _The Astrophysical Journal_ 801, article id.
 139, 10 pp.

 `2015`
 Gargiulo I. D., Cora S. A., Padilla N. D., Muñoz Arancibia A. M., Ruiz A. N., Orsi A. A., __Tecce T. E.__, Weidner C., Bruzual G. "Chemoarchaeological downsizing in a hierarchical universe: impact of a top-heavy IGIMF". _Monthly Notices of the Royal Astronomical Society_ 446, 3820-3841.